 Dental Screenings

-Dental screenings are offered to children in all grades.
+Dental screenings are offered to children through grade 8.
 This screening is provided in addition to the child's regular dental visits.
 The dental hygienist makes referrals when there is evidence of need for further restorative/preventative dental care.